singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 The content we're creating goes in the **content folder** and here you'll find the landing page and a stylesheet, ready for editing.

-Then there's the **lib folder**, which contains custom Ruby code.
+Then there's the **lib folder**, which contains custom Ruby code and the **output folder** to which the static site will be written.

 Of the files, its worth noting that **nanoc.yaml** contains site-wide configuration details and that the **Rules** file is used by Ruby to describe how pages and assets will be processed.

 #### 7. Edit Landing Page
 To distinguish our new basic Nanoc site, we'll start by editing the two files it comes with as default.
 We take the *index.html* file and change its extension to reflect that we're using markdown instead of HTML and it becomes *index.md*.
 In the content I remove any HTML tags and instead I insert some sample markdown text content and change its title.
 Take note that this file only contains the content of the page and none of the layout.

-I'll fill the index.md file in as seen below and I suggest you do something similar.
-The tile in YAML front matter is important, but the text outside the YAML front matter you can fill in as you want:
+I'll fill the *index.md* file in as seen below and I suggest you do something similar.
+The title in the YAML front matter is important, but the text outside the YAML front matter you can fill in as you want to.

+Here's what we came up with:

 ```
 ---